Jebekki/Jebekki/README.md

 And the towels are oh so fluffy
-Where the shriners and the lepers play their ukuleles all day long And anyone on the street will gladly shave your back for a nickel You might also like
+Where the shriners and the lepers play their ukuleles all day long And anyone on the street will gladly shave your back for a nickel Wacka wacka doodoo yeah!
-Love from the Other Side
-Fall Out Boy
-Big Foot
-Nicki Minaj
-Flowers
-Miley Cyrus
-Wacka wacka doodoo yeah!

 Well, let me tell you, people, it wasn't long at all before my dream came true